‘What Happened,’ Hillary Clinton Adds To Her Election Loss Blame List

 President Trump pulled off the greatest upset in the history of the United States when he won 30 states and received 307 Electoral College votes to Clinton’s 232.
 Trump won the key battleground states of Florida, Michigan, North Carolina, Pennsylvania, Ohio, and Wisconsin by campaigning hard in states that Clinton felt she would win.
 She neglected these states while Trump continued to focus on them until the last minute.

 While Clinton assumed she would win and didn’t concentrate on the battleground states, she also made personal attacks on Donald Trump’s character the core of her campaign.
-By neglecting the average working class voter and calling Trump supporters, “deplorables,” she succeeded in undermining her own cause, and Trump became the 45th President of the United States.
+By neglecting the average working-class voter and calling Trump supporters, “deplorables,” she succeeded in undermining her own cause, and Trump became the 45th President of the United States.

 The LA Times shared the content of her now infamous speech.